javascript-tutorial/it.javascript.info/9-regular-expressions/12-regexp-backreferences/article.md

 alert( str.match(regexp) ); // "She's the one!"
 ```

-Now it works!
+Ora funziona!
 The regular expression engine finds the first quote `pattern:(['"])` and memorizes its content.
 That's the first capturing group.

 Further in the pattern `pattern:\1` means "find the same text as in the first group", exactly the same quote in our case.